MANO-B/Bayes/README.md

 # MANO method for ABCD system
 This repository contains all the code and data to regenerate results from our paper:
-"High-throughput functional evaluation method for variants of unknown significance in BRCA2"
+"High-Throughput Functional Evaluation of BRCA2 Variants of Unknown Significance"

 # Supplementary Code
-> M. Ikegami et al., "High-throughput functional evaluation method for variants of unknown significance in BRCA2", in submission.
+> M. Ikegami et al., "High-Throughput Functional Evaluation of BRCA2 Variants of Unknown Significance", in submission.

 ## Contents